SOUMEE2000/soumee2000.github.io/_posts/2021-06-16-Neural-Nets-From-Scratch.md

 ![image](https://user-images.githubusercontent.com/52605586/124090711-b869cb00-da72-11eb-9bf3-216b4721fc00.png)

 And this is because what we really want to calculate is the change in weights and biases w.r.t the error function.
+Please note that I have not included delta b or change in bias in any of the following code samples simply because it is easier not to.
+Once you finish reading to the end you can add in your own biases.
 And you should see the error decreasing over time and the accuracy increasing.
 But this one perceptron can go only so far as to draw a straight line whoch we have already discussed is impractical for most real world data distributions.
 So, introducing multiple perceptrons should give better boundaries.

 From here afterwards nothing theoretical is going to happen because I think that's enough theory for one blog-post😂😂😂.
 I will just run you down the essentials of the code you will find in this [colab notebook](https://github.com/SOUMEE2000/Machine-Learning-Stash/blob/main/Neural%20Networks/Neural_nets_From_Scratch.ipynb).
 Go through this first as all the standard steps for preprocessing the data is in there.
 Also this net gave a 95.5% accuracy on the Iris Dataset.